-According to Fast Company, a rare green comet will surge through the sky near Earth next month, in what may be the first time since the Stone Age!
+According to Fast Company, a rare green comet will surge through the sky near tonight, in what may be the first time since the Stone Age!

 Dubbed by NASA as C/2022 E3, the comet was first discovered by astronomers in California in early March 2022 as it flew past Jupiter, and has since brightened substantially on its voyage through the inner solar system.

-According to Newsweek, the comet was about 100 million miles away from Earth at the beginning of the month, and on February 1 it will reach its closest point to us–a whopping 26.4 million miles from Earth’s surface.
+According to Newsweek, the comet was about 100 million miles away from Earth at the beginning of this past January, tonight, on February 1, it will reach its closest point to us–a whopping 26.4 million miles from Earth’s surface.

 Stargazers can witness the comet soaring through the sky with its bright green nucleus through telescopes and binoculars.